Mary Kay TimeWise Body Targeted-Action Toning Lotion Review

 Review

-Results you may expect from using Mary Kay TimeWise Body Targeted-Action Toning Lotion:
+Does Mary Kay TimeWise Body Targeted-Action Toning Lotion Work?

-Lightly moisturizing: Mary Kay TimeWise Body Targeted-Action Toning Lotion has a moisturizing rating of 3.4 out of 10.
+According to CreamScan analysis, Mary Kay TimeWise Body Targeted-Action Toning Lotion is lightly moisturizing, with a moisturizing rating of 3.4 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a high humectancy of 6.7 out of 10, primarily due to the high content of Glycerin (est. ≈4.0%).